Cooper-Pair Condensates with Non-Classical Long-Range Order on Quantum Devices: Abstract

 \section{Abstract}

-An important problem in quantum information is the practical demonstration of non-classical long-range order of quantum computers.
+An important problem in quantum information is the practical demonstration of non-classical long-range order on quantum computers.
 One of the best known examples of a quantum system with non-classical long-range order is a superconductor.
-Here we achieve Cooper pairing of qubits on a quantum computer to represent superconducting or superfluid states.
+Here we achieve Cooper-like pairing of qubits on a quantum computer, which can be interpreted as superconducting or superfluid states via a Jordan-Wigner mapping.
 We rigorously confirm the quantum long-range order by measuring the large $O(N)$ eigenvalue of the two-electron reduced density matrix.
-The demonstration of maximal quantum long-range order is an important step towards more complex modeling of superconductivity and superfluidity as well as other phenomena with significant quantum long-range order on quantum computers.
+The demonstration of maximal quantum long-range order is an important step towards more complex modeling of phenomena with significant quantum long-range order on quantum computers such as superconductivity and superfluidity.